 Vaccine Safety and Individual Exemptions from Public Health Required Immunizations; where must we draw the line?

-Over the years widespread application of vaccines globally has led to significant reductions the in the incidence of many vaccine preventable communicable diseases.
+Over the years widespread application of vaccines globally has led to significant reductions in the incidence of many vaccine preventable communicable diseases.
 One disease smallpox has been completely eradicated from human populations due to strong collaborative efforts across the world.
-Polio is another disease which could have been eradicated but unfortunately we missed the […]
+Polio is another disease which could have been eradicated but unfortunately we missed the boat […]